Greg Jessop: Storylines

 Tanya and Greg set a date for their wedding and Greg works for Zainab Masood (Nina Wadia) fixing the roof of her new restaurant the Argee Bhajee.
 Tanya and Greg then move to Roxy Mitchell's (Rita Simons) house in Albert Square to be closer to Lauren and Abi.
 Tanya opens the salon in their living room alongside Syed Masood (Marc Elliott), which annoys Greg.
 He agrees to buy Roxy's salon for Tanya as a wedding present.
 Greg invites Tanya's estranged mother, Cora Cross (Ann Mitchell) to the wedding and Tanya is annoyed but forgives him.
 At his stag party, he hears Max say that Tanya does not deserve Greg so Greg confronts him and later rips up his and Vanessa's invites.
 He takes Ian home and bumps into Jane who has just had a row with Tanya and is very drunk.
 Jane kisses Greg but he pushes her away and tells her to forget that it ever happened.
 Greg and Tanya marry and go on their honeymoon.
 After they return, Tanya begins an affair with Max.
 When she thinks she might be pregnant, she tells both Max and Greg, but a test shows she is not.
 Greg then hopes to have a child with Tanya, but discovers contraceptive pills.
 Lauren covers for Tanya by telling Greg they are hers.
 Greg is annoyed when Cora and Rainie come to stay.
 Tanya gets angry when Greg buys a rocking horse for a future child, and she later confesses to Greg that she does not want more children.
 Greg describes how he wants to hold his own newborn child in his arms and have someone to call him 'dad'.
 Tanya says that that is not what being a father is about, and says he is already being a father to her children.
 Greg reluctantly agrees.
 However, he discovers that Tanya is having an affair with Max and in disgust he leaves her and goes on holiday without her.
 While away, Greg sells the house to Janine Malloy (Charlie Brooks), forcing Tanya and her family to move out.

-Greg returns to Walford months later, having been called by Lauren.
-Tanya reveals her cancer to Greg but he is unable to handle it, so makes an excuse and leaves, leaving a hysterical Lauren behind.
+Greg returns to Walford months later, having been called by Lauren when Tanya begins to unravel.
+Tanya reveals her diagnosis of cervical cancer to Greg but he is unable to handle it, so makes an excuse and leaves, leaving a hysterical Lauren behind.